Experiential Learning is essentially learning through (an) experience(s) – we all learn this way, all through our lives.

 If we are interested in learning something – like riding a bike, or driving a car, or improving our tennis skills, or how to play a new computer game – we often combine some theory with a lot of practice and experience.
 Sometimes we include coaching, or support from an expert.
 As an adult this desire to want to learn for a specific reason becomes more important than the typical general interests in learning that children have.
 The experiential learning experience may be intentional: attending a training program; or unintentional: learning not to eat that food that caused your stomach upset last time!

-In RSVP Design terms we believe that structuring specific learning experiences for people, and helping them to reflect on them to build better learning is fundamentally ‘experiential learning’.
 It is characterised by less theoretical learning or lecturing by experts, and by more practical, personal learning that comes from the individual insights from those involved in these structured experiences, activities, puzzles or games.
 Often these activities are focused on groups of people or teams, where leadership, team, communication, coaching and other skills can be rehearsed and developed.
-It's our belief and experience that more learning occurs within the structured experiential activity and during the debrief, than a typical 'content' or knowledge session that delegates are often subjected to.
-It's important therefore to choose and sequence these activities carefully.

 Introduction to Kolb